Aritz Aduriz: Mallorca

 On 4 August 2008, Aduriz became the first player to score at the Colchester Community Stadium, in a friendly match with Colchester United.
 He was sold to RCD Mallorca on the 23rd, signing a four-year contract.

 On 26 October 2008, Aduriz scored a brace for his new club in a 3–0 home victory over RCD Espanyol, and finished his first year as team top scorer, for a final ninth position.
-He repeated the individual feat in 2009–10 – improving to 12– as the Balearic Islands side ranked fifth, with qualification to the UEFA Europa League.
+He repeated the individual feat in 2009–10 – improving to 12– as the Balearic Islands side ranked fifth, with qualification for the UEFA Europa League.

 Valencia

 Aged 29, Aduriz moved to Valencia CF on 14 July 2010, for about €4 million.
-He scored on his official debut on 28 August, opening the scoresheet at Málaga CF in an eventual 3–1 win.
+He scored on his official debut on 28 August, opening an eventual 3–1 win at Málaga CF.

 From January 2011, after the arrival of Brazilian Jonas in the winter transfer window, and due to the fact manager Unai Emery often only played with one pure striker – Roberto Soldado – Aduriz found himself on the bench more often than not.
 He still managed to finish his first season as a Che with 14 competitive goals, including two in their campaign in the UEFA Champions League, one in each of the games against Bursaspor.

 Return to Athletic

 2012–2016

 On 27 June 2012, Aduriz rejoined first professional club Athletic Bilbao for a fee in the region of €2.5 million, signing for three years.
-On 23 August he scored his first goals in his second spell, netting a brace in a 6–0 home rout of HJK Helsinki in the Europa League playoff round (9–3 on aggregate); on 20 October he returned to the Mestalla Stadium to face his previous team and netted twice, albeit in a 2–3 loss.
+On 23 August, he scored his first goals in his second spell, netting a brace in a 6–0 home rout of HJK Helsinki in the Europa League playoff round (9–3 on aggregate).
+On 20 October he returned to the Mestalla Stadium to face his previous team and netted twice, albeit in a 3–2 loss.

 Aduriz continued with his form on 4 November 2012, scoring two goals in a 2–1 away win over Granada CF. He quickly profited from Llorente's shaky contractual situation to become first-choice, and finished his first season in his second spell with 18 official goals, 14 in the league.

-Llorente left for Juventus F.C. in summer 2013, and Aduriz was made the starter by new manager Ernesto Valverde.
+Llorente left for Juventus FC in summer 2013, and Aduriz was made the starter by new manager Ernesto Valverde.
 On 28 February of the following year, he scored three of his team's goals to help the hosts beat Granada CF 4–0.

 On 8 February 2015, Aduriz scored in a 2–5 home loss to Barcelona to complete a century of goals in Spain's top flight.
-In the last match of the campaign on 23 May, he netted twice in a 4–0 home victory against Villarreal CF to clinch the Zarra Trophy by surpassing Rayo Vallecano's Alberto Bueno, whilst also qualifying Athletic to the Europa League.
-In the 24th minute, he ceded a penalty kick to Andoni Iraola who was leaving the club after 16 years, but his teammate declined, so he converted it instead.
+In the last match of the campaign on 23 May, he netted twice in a 4–0 home victory against Villarreal CF to clinch the Zarra Trophy by surpassing Rayo Vallecano's Alberto Bueno, whilst also qualifying for the Europa League.
+In the 24th minute, he ceded a penalty kick to Iraola who was leaving the club after 16 years, but his teammate declined, so he converted it instead.